Tanay09876/TODO-LIST/README.md

      $servername = "localhost";
      $username = "root";
      $password = "";
-     $dbname = ""; Enter your databases that you want or you name it database that you alredy create it.
+     $dbname = "";

+     -Enter your databases that you want or you name it database that you alredy create it.

 5. **Gmail App Password Setup**